 - Consulting a vein specialist for personalized recommendations

 Healthy habits and effective treatment make the prevention and management of venous skin rashes possible.
-If you feel you may need additional support in guiding your recovery or early treatment steps, our vein specialists can provide the helping hand you need.
+If you feel you may need additional support in guiding your recovery or early treatment steps.
+In that case, our vein specialists can provide a helping hand.

 Can Varicose Veins Rashes Be Treated?

-If you are suffering from a varicose veins-related itchy rash, there are minimally invasive treatment options available.
-To alleviate itching and dryness from varicose vein rash on legs, we recommend treating the underlying cause: your vein disease.
+We have good news if you are suffering from a varicose veins-related itchy rash.
+There are a range of minimally invasive, office-based treatment options available.
+To alleviate itching and dryness from varicose vein rashes, we recommend treating the underlying cause: your vein disease.

 For the vast majority of patients, invasive surgery is unnecessary.
 Instead, a range of non-surgical, outpatient care can be used to resolve pain and discomfort.
 At USA Vein Clinics, most of our treatments take less than an hour, from start to finish.
 Afterward, you can leave immediately and resume most normal daily activities.